Football at the 2008 Summer Olympics – Men's African Qualifiers

-The African Men's Olympic Qualifiers was held to determine the African national teams for under 23 that will participate at the 2008 Summer Olympics football tournament held in Beijing.
+The African Men's Olympic Qualifiers were held to determine the African national teams for under 23 which participated at the 2008 Summer Olympics football tournament held in Beijing.

-Preliminary competition will be divided in three rounds.
-First two rounds will be knock-out rounds, and the final round will be a group stage.
+Preliminary competition was divided in three rounds.
+The first two rounds were knock-out rounds, and the final round was a group stage.

 First round

 First leg played on September 1 to September 3, 2006.
 Second leg played on October 6 to October 8, 2006.